alnoki/AAAAAA/doc/procedures/writing.rst

 ************************

 #.
 For half-screen, use the :ref:`VS Code command palette <tools-vs-code>`
-   to experiment with the following commands
+   to experiment with the following commands:

    * :guilabel:`View: Toggle Tab Visibility`
    * :guilabel:`View: Toggle Maximized Panel`